Huotes/CommitMaker/README.md

 How do you tell an introverted computer scientist from an extroverted computer scientist?
 The extrovert looks at *your* shoes when he talks to you.

 MacGyver can build an airplane out of gum and paper clips, but Chuck Norris can roundhouse-kick his head through a wall and take it.

+The truth will set you free.
+Unless Chuck Norris has you, in which case, forget it buddy!